-Ethiopia gets its first skate park
+Africa's skateboarding scene is on the rise

 Prior to the park's completion in April, local skaters risked their lives in a vacant parking lot in Sarbet, where taxi drivers, soccer players and street bullies competed for space.

 Ethiopia Skate was co-founded by American photographer Sean Stromsoe and local skater Abenezer Temesgen.
 The passion embodied by the group, however, is spreading beyond the city walls.

 Ethiopian cities Bahir Dar and Awassa also have skate collectives, thanks in part to smooth roads which locals say are perfect for indy grabs.

 "It's something that nobody can understand, but when you are skating, you forget all your problems," says Nathan Eyasu, who has been skating on Addis Ababa's roads for six years.